 The model for cognition proposed by Swiss psychologist Jean Piaget (1896-1980) was widely-accepted for a time, but some predictions of Piaget’s model are not in agreement with recently measured limits on reasoning (see post #2 references).
 In response to this anomalous but verified data, the model accepted by cognitive science for how the brain solves problems has changed.

-What experts in cognition are now telling us is this:
+What experts in cognition are now telling us (in detail in posts #2 and #11) is this:

 When trying to solve a problem, if even small amounts of needed information cannot be automatically recalled from long-term memory, the brain is likely to become confused, because working memory has very little space for knowledge that has not been previously moved into, and linked within, long-term memory (LTM).